 Historians estimate anywhere from 600,000 to 1.3 million Armenians were killed during the genocide.
+It was the continuation of the mass murder of Armenians that have been occurring on a smaller scale since the 1890s.

 In 1914, the Ottoman government attempted to get the Armenians to agree to rebel against the Russians in the Caucasus region.
 The Armenians, promised autonomy by Russia, refused.